Webdev-Ishan/BrainStorm/README.md

 Searching/Filtering

-    Type in search field or select a tag → Note list updates in real-time
+    Type in search field → Note list updates in real-time

 Editing / Deleting

-    Use the action icons (✏️ edit, 🗑️ delete) on your saved notes
+    Use the action icons  edit,  delete button on your saved notes

+📄 License

+Licensed under MIT License — feel free to reuse and build upon this project!

+👤 About the Author

+Ishan Saini — Full-stack developer passionate about productivity tools and clean software architecture.
+Connect on LinkedIn — [www.linkedin.com/in/ishan-saini-49b6842a6].